supreethr23/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/Getting-Started-V2.md

 - **GitOps for Kubernetes:** An operational model that uses Git repositories as the source of truth for automated Kubernetes deployments.
 - **Azure Data Services:** Cloud-native, managed services for SQL and PostgreSQL, available across hybrid environments with Azure Arc.

+## **Getting Started with Your Hybrid Cloud Solution Hands On Lab**

+Welcome to your Hybrid Cloud Solution(Azure Arc) Hands On Lab!
+We've prepared a seamless environment for you to explore and learn about Azure services.
+Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment